commiebstrd/retropie-builder/Readme.md

 exit message indicating that no further processing can be done on osx once this is completed.

-* Flags:
-  * Nothing
 * Config:
   * dev_path = /dev/disk2 - this should be the base device not a partition

+#### Linux

+Linux is the main operating system intended to build a retropie.
+It's scary, but use sudo unless you run as root.
+If you have an sdcard with existing image various flags can be used to avoid mounting and reimaging.

+* Config:
+  * dev_path = /dev/sdc - this should be the base device not a partition
   * filesystem - leave unless building your own image
   * expand - resize resulting second partition?

-#### Linux

 #### Retropie